Overview of the UNESCO Office in Brazil

-UNESCO Brasilia Office is a national office in the Latin America and the Caribbean Region.
+UNESCO Office in Brazil, Brasilia, is a national office in the Latin America and the Caribbean Region.
 Its main objective is to support the creation and implementation of public policies that are in accordance with the strategies set by UNESCO Member States.

-The Office’s main actions occur through governmental projects of technical cooperation.
-They also occur in partnership with other sectors of civil society whenever their purposes contribute with public polices for human development.
+The Office’s actions occur through projects of technical cooperation in partnership with various government levels and with different sectors of civil society whenever their purposes contribute with public polices for sustainable development.

 The representation of UNESCO in Brazil formally initiated in 19 June 1964.
 It became national office within Cluster Mercosur+Chile, at a time when the Organization was taking its first steps towards decentralisation.
 It joined other Agencies of the United Nations System represented in Brazil as part of the technical cooperation agreement signed with the Brazilian authorities in 1964.
 The Office moved from Rio de Janeiro to Brasilia in 1972.